KubaHyzicki/scripts/README.md

-exposing files if dir founded: lsd -d \$pattern to use !THE_HARD_REGEX_MODE!: lsd -E \$pattern to not ingore case: lsd -C \$pattern searching in input files: lsd -if \$pattern \$file1 \$file2...
+exposing files if dir founded: lsd -d \$pattern to use !THE_HARD_REGEX_MODE!: lsd -E \$pattern to not ingore case: lsd -C \$pattern to show hidden files too: lsd -a \$pattern searching in input files: lsd -if \$pattern \$file1 \$file2...
 ----------
 also worth to try like: cat \$(lsd -f/d \$pattern) | less